 "You can use your physical ID for the police and your Apple Wallet ID for other things."

 There are millions of ways in which police can force a person to unlock their phones.
-The problem with storing identity on them, as we mentioned, is that it gives them a very good reason that sounds legal, but ultimately does not comply with the Fifth Amendment.
+The by storing the identity in them, as we have mentioned, is that it gives them a very good reason that sounds legal, but ultimately does not keep the Fifth Amendment.

 The more people choose to use the new feature, despite the risk, the more normal the idea will become.
 Then services and utilities will start appearing that reward citizens for using digital IDs over physical ones.